mattjblanch/sour-falcon/README.md

 ### Security notes

 - API keys are **never logged**.
-In the MVP they are sent only to your serverless function and applied to requests using your chosen header and scheme (e.g. `Authorization: Bearer …`).
+In the MVP they are sent only to your serverless function and applied to requests using your chosen header/scheme or query parameter.
 - For production, prefer per‑session secrets and a denylist/allowlist of outbound domains.
 Do not persist user-provided keys by default.

 ## Project structure